AbhishekRaje2004/ABM-Angiogenesis/README.md

 # Angiogenesis Simulation Model

-## Introduction

-This repository contains a simulation model for angiogenesis, the process by which new blood vessels form from pre-existing vessels.
-Angiogenesis is crucial for various physiological processes, including wound healing and embryonic development, as well as pathological conditions like cancer.
-The model simulates angiogenesis under different conditions to study the effects of various treatments.

-### Angiogenesis Overview

-Angiogenesis involves several steps:
-1. **Activation**: Endothelial cells become activated by angiogenic signals like VEGF (Vascular Endothelial Growth Factor).
-2. **Migration**: Activated endothelial cells migrate towards the source of the angiogenic signal.
-3. **Proliferation**: Endothelial cells proliferate to form new blood vessel structures.
-4. **Maturation**: New blood vessels stabilize and mature.

-#### Angiogenesis Process

-1. **Initial Blood Vessel**
-2. **Endothelial Cell Activation**
-3. **Migration Towards Signal**
-4. **Formation of New Blood Vessels**
-### Simulations

 This model includes five different simulations:
 1. **Without Any Treatment/Original**: Baseline simulation of angiogenesis without any interventions.